crowbar/barclamp-crowbar/doc/quickstart/installing_openstack.md

 ##About OpenStack Barclamps##
 The OpenStack barclamp proposals installation order is important, but not readily apparent.
 It depends greatly upon your planned cloud usage (e.g., Nova compute  cluster, Swift storage cluster, etc.).

-The examples below are just a few of the possible combinations of OpenStack barclamp proposals.
-They are not definitive.
+The examples below represent just a few of the possible combinations of OpenStack barclamp proposals.
+They are not intended to be definitive.

 ###Nova Compute Cluster###